tglowka/mtd-moving-ports/README.md

 - When? - every T seconds, where ```L <= T <= U```, L and U are provided at program startup.

 # 3. Architecture
-The PoC consists of three docker containers: \
+The PoC consists of four docker containers: \
 <img src="./pic/architecture.png" width="400">

-`nmap` container is used to scan the network, namely `nftables` container.
-`nftables` container hosts the PoC that applies [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules to redirect network traffic and mislead adversaries (`nmap` container). `nftables` container also hosts an application that is able to send messages to the `redis` container.
+The `bad-nmap` container is an untrusted and bad actor an is used to scan the network, namely `nftables` container.
+On the other hand the `good-nmap` is a trusted and good actor that is also used to scan the network. `nftables` container hosts the PoC that applies [nftables](https://wiki.nftables.org/wiki-nftables/index.php/Main_Page) rules to redirect network traffic and mislead adversaries (`bad-nmap` container). `nftables` container also hosts an application that is able to send messages to the `redis` container.
 The PoC subscribes redis topic and each message triggers nftables rules application.
 Moreover, the `nftables` container has 5 open tcp ports: 1, 2, 3, 4 and 5.

 # 4. Test the solution

-To test the solution a linux based machine with docker compose is required.
+To test the solution a linux based machine with a docker compose is required.

+The PoC is configured to mislead the `bad-nmap` container so that the services listening on `nftables` machine, port numbers: 3, 4, 5, are "moving" from the `bad-nmap` container point of view.
+Ports 1 and 2 stand still evenin that scenario (this could be changed in the `configuration.json` file but for the sake of the test let's focus on the presented test scenario).

 ## 4.1 Run the PoC